-We work with Sister Judith Russi SSMN to consider approaches that will promote critical and higher order thinking skills across the curriculum.
+We worked with Sister Judith Russi SSMN to consider approaches that will promote critical and higher order thinking skills across the curriculum.
 We work alongside other schools in our MAC sharing our ideas, forming a professional network.
-We have completed Level 1 where the focus was on the Liturgical year as a resource to support R.E and the wider curriculum links.

 Celebrating Our Lady's Birthday

 Our initial project was a whole school initiative where we worked on a tribute to Our Mother Mary, celebrating her birthday on September 8th.
 Each phase looked at Mary from a different perspective, FS & KS1 made birthday cards, wrote prayers and poems about Mary.
 LKS2 researched and made posters about great women of the past and present.
 UKS2 researched the situation of women in the UK today.
 Everyone has learned so much about Our Lady’s unconditional love for God and about her many life challenges.
 We pray that each day we can become more like Our Mother Mary.

 Celebrating the Season of Advent

 On the First of December the whole school celebrated the beginning of the season of Advent.
 We learned about dual meaning of Advent: the countdown to Jesus’ birthday but also the anticipation of his second coming.
 We talked about how we need to be ready in our hearts and minds for when this day comes and therefore need to spend time this Advent strengthening our relationships with ourselves, each other and God through prayer and kindness.
 We took part in various activities writing prayers and poems, creating Advent wreaths and calendars.
 We all had a wonderful day.!